 Training programs are based on objectives set out by the trainer or instructor.
 Though objectives are clarified in the coaching process, they are set by the individual or team being coached, with guidance provided by the coach.
 Training also assumes a linear learning path that coincides with an established curriculum.
 Coaching is less linear without a set curriculum.

-Our coaches are credentialed through the International Coach Federation (ICF) and strive to represent the highest quality of professional coaching by committing to the ICF Core Values of integrity, respect, excellence and collaboration and the International Coach Federation's ("ICF") Standards of Ethical Conduct which includes maintaining professional boundaries in the coaching relationship, including confidentiality.
+Our coaches are credentialed through the International Coaching Federation (ICF) and strive to represent the highest quality of professional coaching by committing to the ICF Core Values of integrity, respect, excellence and collaboration and the International Coaching Federation's ("ICF") Standards of Ethical Conduct which includes maintaining professional boundaries in the coaching relationship, including confidentiality.